Phantas0s/devdash/README.md

 # Acknowledgement

-Thanks to [MariaLetta](https://github.com/MariaLetta/free-gophers-pack) for the awesome and beautiful Gopher pack she made!
+Thanks to [MariaLetta](https://github.com/MariaLetta/free-gophers-pack) for the awesome and beautiful Gopher pack!
 I used it for my logo on top.

 DevDash was inspired from other open source projects: